 The Thesis Process

+The thesis is an opportunity to work independently on a research project of your own design and contribute to the scholarly literature in your field.
 You emerge from the thesis process with a solid understanding of how original research is executed and how to best communicate research results.
-Many students have gone on to publish their research in peer-reviewed and professional journals.
+Many students have gone on to publish their research in academic or professional journals.

 1. Determine Your Thesis Topic and Tentative Question

 After completing 24 credits, but before completing 32, you work with your assigned research advisor to narrow down your academic interests to a relevant and manageable thesis topic.
 Log in to your student account, and schedule an appointment with your assigned research advisor via the Degree Candidate Portal.

 Every effort is made to support your research interests that is grounded in your ALM course work, but faculty guidance is not available for all possible projects.
 Therefore, revision or a change of thesis topic may be necessary.
 This is particularly pertinent to scientific research that is dependent upon laboratory space, project funding, and access to private databases.

 This is also pertinent for our ALM, liberal arts fields candidates (English, government, history, international relations, psychology, etc.) who are required to have Harvard faculty direct their thesis projects.
 If you are pursuing a liberal arts field, review Harvard College's as well as all the graduate schools' course catalog online (my.harvard.edu) to be sure that there are faculty teaching courses related to your thesis topic.
 If not, you'll need to choose an alternative.